-- Monthly compensation for a Council member is $1,650 and $2,200 for the Mayor.
-Committee and conference work is compensated at a rate of $24 per hour.
-These rates are outlined in By-law No.4-2018 which you can download here.
-Council members are compensated $192 per day for conferences.
+- Monthly compensation for a Council member is $1,701.31 and $2,268.40 for the Mayor.
+Committee and conference work is compensated at a rate of $24.55 per hour.
+These rates are outlined in By-Law 16-2021 to establish the indemnities and expenses for Council.

 What are the pressing issues for the municipality at this time?

 Good decisions are most likely to occur when good information is provided and understood by Council members.
 Each term, a number of key reports and studies are completed to aid the Council in setting the direction of the Municipality.
-Reports developed from 2010 to 2014 helped set the direction of the municipality that was summarized in the 2015-2018 RM of St. Clements Strategic Plan.
+Developed reports helped set the direction of the municipality that was summarized in the RM of St. Clements Strategic Plan .
 The following list includes links to key documents currently available on the RM website.

 The Red River Planning Development Plan provides an excellent starting point to understanding the long term goals of the Municipality.

-The recent Selkirk and District Foundation report, Vital Signs Report 2018 - Mind the Gap, is a high level look at some of the challenges a new Council may seek to address.
+The recent Selkirk and District Foundation report, Vital Signs Mind the Gap Report , is a high level look at some of the challenges a new Council may seek to address.